 Pursuant to 18 U.S.C.
-Section 1350, the undersigned Officer of Nauticus Robotics, Inc. (the "Company"), hereby certifies, that the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2023 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, the undersigned Officer of Nauticus Robotics, Inc. (the "Company"), hereby certifies, that Amendment No. 1 to the Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2023 (the "Report") of the Company fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934 and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Nicolaus Radford Nicolaus Radford Chief Executive Officer
+/s/ Nicolaus Radford

+Nicolaus Radford Chief Executive Officer